GaloyMoney/blink/docs/hydra.md

 ## Initiate the request (if not using Dashboard)

-this simulate the front end client. would be mobile app for adding a boltcard
+this simulates the front end client. would be mobile app for adding a boltcard

 ```sh